 The nose is perhaps the most prominent feature of the face.
-Rhinoplasty can reshape your nose, making the overall proportion of your facial features more pleasing and in harmony.
-You may be unhappy with the prominence of the nasal bridge or the size of the tip.
+Rhinoplasty can reshape your nose, making the overall proportion of your facial features more pleasing and harmonious.
+You may be unhappy with the prominence of the nasal bridge or the size of the nasal tip.
 Each of these segments can be altered to shape a nose that is more suited to your face.

 Although there is no age limit for rhinoplasty in Virginia, most individuals seek this operation after the nose is fully developed.
 This occurs in the mid-teens.
 In older individuals, the only deterrent to surgery may be their general health.

 The Virginia nasal surgery operation may be performed with the patient under local anesthesia with sedation or under general anesthesia.
 The incisions are placed within the nostrils and are not seen.
 Occasionally, a small incision may be placed on the outside between the nostrils or in the base of the nostrils.
 These incisions usually heal very well, and the scars are barely visible after a while.

 The nose may be reduced or built up in order to create the form that can harmonize with the other facial structures.
 To do this, it may be necessary to place small pieces of bone or cartilage under the skin to adjust the underlying architecture of the nose.
 The skin is then redraped over this new framework.

 In certain individuals, it may be necessary to correct an internal deformity of the nose.
 Such internal deformities can cause blockages of the nasal airway and produce problems with breathing.
 The correction of such breathing problems can be done at the same time that the external features of the nose are addressed.
 Combining these procedures does not pose additional risk to the patient.